Vaibhav-Ahuja1/dvc-Project/README.md

 2. It can be use as an standalone but with git it provides better performance and more options to try and make the process more smooth.
 3. Able to get integrated with almost every storage provider some of which are  `AWS S3` , `google drive` .
 4. DVC is also used for making reproducible pipelines for machine learning.
-5. DVC not only versions data it also can be used to version *ML Models*.
+5. DVC not only versions *Data* it also can be used to version *ML Models*.

+This is an basic command project, for more advance commands visit this repository [DVC advance commands](https://github.com/Vaibhav-Ahuja1/dvc-project--1.git)